-A madcap tribute to a beer-guzzling Midwestern filmmaker -- and indie spirit in general -- docu “American Movie” is well placed at Sundance.
+A madcap tribute to a beer-guzzling Midwestern filmmaker — and indie spirit in general — docu “American Movie” is well placed at Sundance.
 Indeed, ambitious, wildly funny chronicle by Chris Smith (“American Job”) could be the poster child for a fest that celebrates the do-or-die lifestyle of pic’s subject, a redneck auteur named Mark Borchardt.
 With proper handling in specialty venues, the sky’s the limit for this one.
 Rave reviews, fest kudos and cable deals await.

 Think “Northern Exposure” crossed with “Ed Wood” and you’ll have a pretty fair approximation of pic’s quirky, deadpan appeal.
 On one level it’s about a George Romero-Tobe Hooper wannabe in Menomonee Falls, Wis.; on a deeper level, it’s about daring to be different and earning the mantle of town nut case for your trouble.

 In his way, Borchardt is as passionate about hobbling together pics as Orson Welles was.
 Chief difference: Welles was a genius, Borchardt is the local character who thinks he’s a genius, dropping references to Bergman, Woody Allen and “the magic hour” at production meetings.
 Borchardt’s oeuvre spans 16 years, and includes the 8mm epics “The More the Scarier” and “I Blow Up.”
 His dream project: something called “Northwestern.”